elixir-circuits/circuits_spi/README.md

 {:ok, ref} = Circuits.SPI.open("spidev0.0", speed_hz: 122000)`
 ```

+The ability to set the bus speed is device-specific.
+Please verify with a logic
+analyzer that the speed is actually being set and consult the documentation for
+limitations.

 ### Where can I get help?

 Many issues are unrelated to `Circuits.SPI`.
 If you expand your searches to